SQBADYVR/meteor-findOnewithstring-bug/README.md

 I have walked through the code to collection.js line 229 and all the variables appear okay until this call executes.
 Then the console throws the exceptions shown below.

+I am able to execute the identical transaction from the console with no problem.

 THe console shows the following:

 into function nameorEmail manageAccount.js?55e3f3c485bf010bd05bd80708685586e7640a69:58